Tzq2doc/ML-Data-Prep-Zoo/ML Schema Inference/README.md

 Models/ contain the source code of the models such as Random Forest, RBF-SVM, k-NN, Neural Model and Logistic Regression.
 Pre-trained Models/ contain the trained ML models ready for inference.

-we invite researchers and practitioners to use our datasets and contribute to create better featurizations and models.
+We invite researchers and practitioners to use our datasets and contribute to create better featurizations and models.

 ## Leaderboard